onehashai/onehash-connect/help/include/mute-unmute-intro.md

-Zulip lets you mute topics and streams to avoid receiving notifications for messages you are not interested in.
+OneHash Connect lets you mute topics and streams to avoid receiving notifications for messages you are not interested in.
 Muting a stream effectively mutes all topics in that stream.
 You can also manually **mute** a topic in an unmuted stream, or **unmute** a topic in a muted stream.